 The Community Workshop on Developing Requirements for In-situ and Remote-Sensing Capabilities in Convective and Turbulent Environments (C-RITE) is planned to assist the National Science Foundation in defining next generation technologies and observing capabilities best suited to facilitate studies of the physical characteristics of environments ranging from turbulent boundary layers, shallow to severe convection, organized mesoscale convective and supercell convective systems, and the exchanges of heat and momentum across land, ocean, and atmosphere boundaries.

 The Workshop Objectives are to:

-The structure of the Workshop is yet to be determined but will likely consist of a mixture of invited presentations, plenary sessions, and breakout discussion groups.
+The C-RITE Workshop draft agenda is now available on this web site.
+The workshop includes a mix of invited presentations, plenary sessions, and breakout discussion groups.

 Please continue to check back soon for further updates.